 - Lower-body exercises that focus on your butt (such as squats and lunges) should be a regular part of your workout routine, and the more you squeeze your glutes while performing them, the more effective the exercises will be.

-Here is one exercise to try: Stand up straight and tall, tuck in your tailbone, flex your glutes as hard as you can for five seconds, then release – repeat this ten times.
+Stand up straight and tall, tuck in your tailbone, flex your glutes as hard as you can for five seconds, then release – repeat this ten times.

 Improved muscle function and body awareness translates into optimized health, the ability to bounce back from stress, and maintenance of physical independence (and mobility) as we age.
-This is everything!

 Think you’ve got Dead Butt Syndrome – or perhaps another type of Sensory Motor Amnesia?

-Let’s work together to pinpoint the root cause and get you on the pain-free path back to better health.
+Let’s WORK TOGETHER to pinpoint the root cause and get you on the pain-free path back to better health.